 Australian fisheries export a range of high unit value products, with export earnings accounting for 46 per cent of the total production value in 2013–14.
 Japan was the major export destination for Australian fisheries and aquaculture products until 2004–05.
 Since then, exports of Australia’s fisheries and aquaculture products to Japan have declined and the pattern of Australian fisheries and aquaculture exports has shifted towards the Hong Kong, China and Vietnam region.

 FRDC is providing the opportunity for young industry leaders from the seafood industry to attend key seafood events around world.
-These include the Global Seafood Exposition, Brussels (7-9 May 2019); China Fisheries & Seafood Expo, Qingdao (7-9 November 2018) and Seafood Expo North America, Boston (17-19 March 2019).
+These include the Seafood Expo North America, Boston (17-19 March 2019), Global Seafood Exposition, Brussels (7-9 May 2019); and China Fisheries & Seafood Expo, Qingdao (TBC November 2019).

 Annual trade data, updated monthly is now available and provides a snapshot of seafood export and imports.
 The FRDC is also looking at launching a similar dashboard for domestic market data.
 Five trade portals have been developed - each exploring differing data.
 The portals are